Location: Athens, Greece & , Macedonia

 Room and Board Arrangements

-Participants will be accommodated in the archaeological base at the site, in rooms with two to three beds in cabins (recently furnished, air-conditioned, Wi Fi).
+In Stobi, Republic of Macedonia participants will be accommodated in recently furbished cabins (furnished, air-conditioned, free Wi-Fi) at the archaeological site, in rooms with two to three beds.
 Every cabin has 4 bedrooms + living room, 2 bathrooms with shower and WC.
-There is also a washing machine available.
+There is also a washing machine available for free.
 Participants are not expected to bring bedclothes or towels.
 Three meals per day are covered by the admission fee.
 Requests for vegetarian food are accepted!

 Anderson-Stojanovic, V.R.
 Stobi, The Hellenistic and Roman Pottery, 1992, Princeton University Press.